fladd/stress-nf/PITCHME.md

 - Develop a neurofeedback algorithm  sensitive  to  individual  “fingerprints”  of  neural  responses  to  stressors
 - By training  a classifier on individual patterns of neural activity elicited in response to a brief stressor  (anticipation of mild electrical  shock known  to  trigger  a  rapid  shift  towards  the  salience  network
 - The  set  of  weights resulting from classifier training can subsequently be used to combine activity patterns measured in real-time (in response to the same challenge) into a single score expressing the similarity of the current brain state to the  training  state
-- This  score  is  then  used  to  generate  visual  feedback  to  the  participant

 ### CAN-relevant rtfMRI-NF studies